Bruising

 General description

-- Bruising of the carcase is caused by external blunt trauma and results in bleeding and muscle discolouration.
+- Bruising of the carcase is caused by injury.
+External blunt trauma results in bleeding and muscle discolouration.

 - Depending on the severity of bruising, entire areas could be trimmed, reducing carcase weight.